awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-on-studio-insights.md

 **Overall system utilization over time**

 The following heatmap shows the entire system utilization over time projected onto the two\-dimensional plot\.
 Every CPU and GPU cores are listed in the vertical axis, and the utilization is recorded over time with colors\.
 See the labeled colorbar on the right side of the plot to find out what color level corresponds to what utilization rate\.
-For example, in the following heatmap, after initialization phase has ended around Sun 23:18, you can find that the training job fully utilizes an ml\.p3\.16xlarge instance: the GPU cores are fully utilized and the CPUs are moderately use for processing Python operations\.
+For example, in the following heatmap, after initialization phase has ended around Sun 23:18, you can find that the training job fully utilizes an ml\.p3\.16xlarge instance: the GPU cores are fully utilized and the CPUs are moderately used for processing Python operations\.
 There were several CPU bottleneck problems scattered across the CPUs at different times\.

 ![\[debugger-studio-insight-mockup\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/debugger/debugger-studio-insights-node-heatmap.png)